Laravel – The PHP Framework for Web DevelopersPHP

 This framework has a unique architecture, where it is possible for developers to create their own infrastructure that is specifically designed for kind of application.
 It has a huge community more than 320 members active and helping each other out all the time and the framework itself is a piece of art.

 Laravel has become the new, snazzy framework which gives bored PHP developers a new way to do things.
 It is light and very intuitive framework.
 You can build everything on the fly.
 Also the great community behind it is very big plus.
-The framework is still young, as of March 2015, Laravel is regarded as one of the most popular PHP frameworks.
+The framework is still young, as of March 2015, Laravel is regarded as PHP framework for web artisans.
 If you haven’t tried out this superb framework yet, now is a perfect time to delve into it.